flatpickles/convergence/README.md

 ## Todo

+- Animate the bottom padding of the main wrapper on game win: scroll whole game into view
 - Bug: getting the same first remote word twice in a row (sometimes)
 - GameManager internal state simplification
 - Retry failed requests from GameManager?